rodgersgitau/design-system/README.md

 ### Setup

 This project requires various configurations to be generated.
-To make sure everything has been set up correctly you can run the following script.
-(You don't need these steps when you run `yarn dev`)
+To make sure everything has been set up correctly you can run the following script (you don't need these steps when you run `yarn dev`).

 ```bash
 yarn setup